 If the HE TB PPDU carries S-MPDUs(#Ed), A-MPDUs, or multi-TID A-MPDUs from more than one STA, or a combination of S-MPDUs(#Ed) from a subset of STAs, A-MPDUs from another subset of STAs, or multi-TID A-MPDUs from another subset of STAs then the AP shall respond with a Multi-STA BlockAck frame carried in a DL SU PPDU format that contains the appropriate settings in each Per AID TID Info field(#7734) intended to each STA as defined in the previous subclauses.

-HE TB PPDU soliciting an HE MU PPDU(#8391) response
+27.4.4.6 Response to HE TB PPDU using an HE MU PPDU(#8391)(#8432)

-A non-AP STA that sends an HE TB PPDU as a response to a Basic Trigger frame(#8385) that solicits(#6643) an immediate response shall set the Ack Policy to Normal Ack/Implicit Block Ack Request(#5566) (see 10.3.2.10.3 (Acknowledgement procedure for an UL MU transmission)(#7083) for an example of this sequence).
-If the HE AP intends to send the response in an HE MU PPDU format, then the HE AP shall follow the following acknowledgment procedure:
+A non-AP STA that sends an HE TB PPDU as a response to a Basic Trigger frame(#8385) that solicits(#6643) an immediate response shall set the Ack Policy to Normal Ack/Implicit Block Ack Request(#5566) for each of the MPDUs carried in the A-MPDU. (see 10.3.2.10.3 (Acknowledgement procedure for an UL MU transmission)(#7083) for an example of this sequence).
+If the HE AP intends to send the response in an (#7084) OFDMA HE MU PPDU format, then the HE AP shall follow the following acknowledgment procedure:

 If the HE TB PPDU carries an S-MPDU from more than one STA, or (multi-TID) A-MPDU from more than one STA, or a combination of an S-MPDU from some STAs and (multi-TID) A-MPDU from other STAs, then the HE AP shall do one of the following: